chrisgrieser/pdf-annotation-extractor-alfred/README.md

 - Underlines
 - Free Comments
 - Strikethroughs
-- Rectangles as Images, OCR the images.
+- Rectangles as Images (with optional OCR for the images)

 Highlights, Underlines and Strikethroughs are extracted as blockquotes when the have no comments, and as annotated quote when they have a comment.
 Highlights and Underlines are extracted in visually the same way, while Strikethroughs are extracted as Markdown Strikethroughs.